NixOS: For developers

 I’d written in the past to be obsolete the next time I returned to writing.

-Again, why Nix
+Again, why Nix?

-One of the main selling points of Nix
+One of the main selling points of Nix and NixOS is its focus on

 deterministic and reproducable builds, something all developers should strive